amoshnin/TypeScript-Programming.Language/README.md

 > Multi-line support is integrated, as well as the ability to run external files of '.lemo' format.

-Below is the language's EBNF-based grammar, and following that are some examples of programs that the language can run.<br/>
-Even further down is a link to a repl.it where the programs can be run.<br/>
+Below is the language's EBNF-based grammar, and following that are some examples of programs that the language can run.
+Even further down is a link to a repl.it where the programs can be run.

 ### Parser